Steve McNair: 2002 season

-In 2002, Tennessee finished the regular season 11–5 and reached the playoffs.
-In the divisional playoff round against the Pittsburgh Steelers, McNair threw for a career postseason high 338 yards and two touchdowns, with two interceptions, while rushing for 29 yards and another score on the ground.
+In 2002, the Titans finished the regular season 11–5 and reached the playoffs.
+In the Divisional Round against the Pittsburgh Steelers, McNair threw for a career postseason high 338 yards, two touchdowns, and two interceptions, while rushing for 29 yards and another score on the ground.
 The game had a controversial finish when, after missing a game-winning field goal at the end of regulation time and a second failed kick in overtime was negated because of a controversial running-into-the-kicker penalty on Pittsburgh's Dewayne Washington, kicker Joe Nedney won the game from 26 yards out 2:15 into overtime.
 Steelers coach Bill Cowher said that he called a timeout before the winning kick took place.
-McNair and the Titans reached the AFC Championship game but were unable to reach the Super Bowl, losing to the Oakland Raiders 41–24.
+McNair and the Titans reached the AFC Championship Game, but lost to the Oakland Raiders 41–24.

-Between the 2002 and 2003 seasons, McNair was arrested for DUI and illegal gun possession (in May 2003).
+Between the 2002 and 2003 seasons, McNair was arrested for DUI and illegal gun possession in May 2003.
 His blood alcohol was above 0.10, and a 9-mm handgun was sitting in the front of the car.
 All charges related to the incident were later dropped.

-2003 season: MVP Season
+2003 season: MVP season

 In December of the 2003 season, an injured calf and ankle kept McNair sidelined for two games, though he still finished with the best numbers of his career, including 3,215 passing yards, 24 touchdown passes, just seven interceptions, and a quarterback rating of 100.4.
-The Titans ended at 12–4, the same record as the Colts, but Indianapolis took the AFC South division championship by virtue of its two victories over Tennessee.
-McNair and Colts quarterback Peyton Manning were named co-NFL MVPs following the 2003 season, which ended for the Titans in a playoff loss to the eventual Super Bowl champion New England Patriots.
+The Titans finished 12–4, the same record as the Colts, but Indianapolis took the AFC South division championship by virtue of its two victories over Tennessee.
+McNair and Colts quarterback Peyton Manning were named co-NFL MVPs following the 2003 season, which ended for the Titans in a playoff loss to the eventual Super Bowl champion New England Patriots in the Divisional Round.
 McNair finished the 2003 season as the league leader in passer rating and became the youngest player in NFL history to pass for 20,000 yards and run for 3,000 yards.